2019 Best Volunteer Abroad Programs, Organizations, & Projects

 Join Maximo Nivel in Costa Rica for a conservation project, supporting biologists and researchers at a sea turtle nesting site on either the Caribbean or Pacific coast.
 Tasks include patrolling the beach at night for nesting turtles, relocating turtle nests to hatcheries, counting eggs and turtles, tagging turtles, and more.

 If you’re physically fit and at least 17 years old, sign up for two weeks at the beach and take an active role in saving turtles from extinction.
 Earn a letter of recommendation and an official certificate of volunteer service when you’re finished.
 Free time can be spent exploring San Jose, trekking in the cloud forests, swimming at beaches, and enjoying the shops and restaurants in town.
-This placement starts at $1,105 for your first two weeks, and you’re invited to stay longer.
+This volunteer abroad placement starts at $1,105 for your first two weeks, and you’re invited to stay longer.
 Learn more and apply here!

 If you have an intermediate level of the Spanish language, consider helping school children in San Ramon improve their English-speaking skills on a trip abroad with uVolunteer to Costa Rica!
 You’ll work directly with students, focusing on spelling, punctuation, and grammar.
 Tasks include planning and carrying out lesson plans, testing and grading students, and practicing English during one-on-one lessons, all with the guidance of a qualified teacher.
 By exposing students to conversational English, you’ll help them with a skill that can land them a job in tourism or business.